-LED Light Shield Mask
+Phototherapy 7-Colored LED Mask

 10. Spot treat finicky pimples, but not the entire face.
 I’ve been using the Living Libations Zippity Dew Dab directly on the zit.
 You can add to your moisturizer, but as I said above, I’m keeping things really simple and limiting active products to a minimum, so spot treatment is more my speed right now.

 Other dry skin anti-acne tips: remember to change your pillowcases daily, wash your face AFTER you condition your hair, use a non-comedogenic shampoo and conditioner (like the SEEN Fragrance-Free ones), use a new washcloth after each cleansing, and don’t scrub dry, raw, acne-prone skin.
 You’ll just infuriate it more and risk spreading the acne-causing bacteria.
 Always pat your skin dry.